radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments.md

 Database servers are Third Party Software not provided with Brainwave Identity GRC.

-The following database servers are supported by Brainwave GRC:
+The following database servers are supported by Identity Analytics:

 - Microsofts SQL server
 - PostgreSQL